evanhadam/ukutuner/README.md

 numpy, pyAudio

 ## Under Construction
+- Video demo of project
-- UI Implimentation to be able to see wavelengths of noise and how far it is from the tuned note
+- UI implimentation to be able to see wavelengths of noise and how far it is from the tuned note
 - Adjusting min and max note to make the program compatible for bass, guitar, banjo, etc.
 - Turning this from a script to callable functions and uploading as a module to PyPi